 Evaluate individual project needs.

 Assess the complexity, objectives, and requirements.
 Determine which methodology or methodologies work best on a case-by-case basis.
 Establish clear roles and responsibilities.
+Use tools to automate and streamline your processes, and choose a platform that accommodates multiple methodologies, such as Prism PPM.

 Use tools to automate and streamline your processes.